Il castle real of Racconigi is located in the province of Wedge, A short distance from Turin.

-Il castle overlooks an impressive and impressive French park of 170 hectares, bordered by a wall along 6 km.
+Il castle overlooks an impressive and impressive French park 170 hectares, delimited by a 6 km long wall.
 At the end of the seventeenth century the same appeared according to the geometric rigor given to it by the French architect André Le Nôtre, author of the gardens of the Palace of Versailles.

 A century later, at the behest of the princess Giuseppina di Lorena-Armagnac, the park underwent a transformation by Giacomo Pregliasco, which redesigned a part offering new paths, immersed in a lush and apparently wild nature.

-The completion of the same, in Romantic style, as it still appears, we owe it to Carlo Alberto, which in the 1836 entrusted the work to the Prussian landscape architect Xavier Kurten who dedicated himself to the reorganization of the lake, the avenues and the waterways and, thanks to the addition of bridges, hills and rows of trees, transformed it into a typical 19th century park.
+The completion of the same, in Romantic style, as it still appears today, it is due to Carlo Alberto, which in the 1836 entrusted the work to the Prussian landscape architect Xavier Kurten who dedicated himself to the reorganization of the lake, the avenues and the waterways and thanks to the addition of bridges, hills and rows of trees, transformed it into a typical XNUMXth century park.

 A Kurten I succeed in the direction of the park i Roda brothers and under their management the royal park gained fame at European level thanks to the vast production of rare flowers and exotic fruit plants cultivated in the gardens and in the new greenhouse desired by Carlo Alberto.

-At the reopening of the castle, occurred in the 1994, the park has also been the subject of careful recovery interventions, to bring it back to the appearance given to it by Kurten in the nineteenth century.
+At the reopening of the castle, which took place in 1994, the park was also the subject of careful restoration work, to bring it back to the appearance given to it by Kurten in the nineteenth century.

-In the 2010 the park was chosen among the top ten finalists and later decreed winner in the competition "The most beautiful parks in Italy 2010"
+In 2010 the park was chosen among the top ten finalists and subsequently declared the winner in the "The most beautiful parks in Italy 2010".

-The great value is of great value rural complex in Casa del Margaria, farmhouse of Neo-Gothic style designed by Palagi.
-It is characterized by the integral brick cladding and the large internal portico.
-In the right tower of the main facade of the Margaria the Reposoir of the Queen, with furniture in Neo-Gothic style di Gabriele Capello.
-Inside the Margaria there is also the elegant structure of the Royal Greenhouses, work of Carlo Sada.
+The great value is of great value rural complex area of Margaria, farmhouse of Neo-Gothic style designed by Palagi.
+It is characterized by the integral brick cladding and the large internal porch.
+In the tower on the right of the main facade of the Margaria the Reposoir of the Queen, with furniture in Neo-Gothic style di Gabriele Capello.
+Inside the Margaria also stands the elegant structure of the Royal Greenhouses, work of Carlo Sada.

-Il Racconigi castle today represents one of the Savoy residences better preserved and boasts an appreciable and evocative endowment of furnishings, paintings and furnishings and is constantly home to events and cultural activities.
+Il Racconigi castle today represents one of the Savoy residences better preserved and boasts an appreciable and suggestive endowment of furnishings, paintings and furnishings and is constantly the venue for events and cultural activities.

 Via Francesco Morosini, 3, 12035 Racconigi CN